-We note on our criminal defense website at The Law Office of John W. Noonan in Pleasanton the many enforcement probes these days of government investigators focused on alleged white collar criminal activity.
+We note on our criminal defense website at The Law Office of John W. Noonan in Dublin the many enforcement probes these days of government investigators focused on alleged white collar criminal activity.

 We submit in today's blog post that even some people who disagree with the recent ruling of a U.S. federal appellate court regarding warrants and the suppression of evidence can understand the court's reasoning and its rationale for ruling against the government.